Skip to main content

 Preliminary opinion by external counsel.

-The DRA's legal theory has been reviewed by Mannheimer Swartling (Swedish law) and Van Bael & Bellis (EU state aid).
+Projekt Datorhall's legal theory has been reviewed by external counsel specializing in Swedish law, EU state aid, and international investment protection.
 Their preliminary analysis supports the viability of the claims on the following grounds:

 EU State Aid